-What Do Not Disturb While Driving does
+What Driving Focus or Do Not Disturb While Driving does

-When activated, Do Not Disturb While Driving hides and silences all messages, phone calls, and notifications.
+When activated, Driving Focus hides and silences all messages, phone calls, and notifications.
 Phone calls are exempt if your phone is connected to a vehicle equipped with hands-free calling capabilities.

-How to enable Do Not Disturb While Driving
+How to enable Driving Focus on iPhone

-Give it a try
+Give Driving Focus a try